fmeum/WearAuthn/README.md

 No setup required and fully supported by Chrome, Edge and Firefox on Windows 10 Version 1809 and later.

-If have WearAuthn's single-factor mode enabled and are using Edge, you can even [log in to your Microsoft account with a single tap on your watch](https://support.microsoft.com/en-us/help/4463210/windows-10-sign-in-microsoft-account-windows-hello-security-key).
+If you have WearAuthn's single-factor mode enabled and are using Chrome or Edge, you can even [log in to your Microsoft account with a single tap on your watch](https://support.microsoft.com/en-us/help/4463210/windows-10-sign-in-microsoft-account-windows-hello-security-key).

 ### macOS (Bluetooth)